oom-components/page-loader/README.md

 //Create the navigator passing a callback executed when the new page is loaded const nav = new Navigator(page =>
     page.replaceContent('main') //Replace the <main> element
-        .applyTitle()           //Change the title
+        .changeTitle()          //Change the title
-        .applyLocation()        //Change the history location );
+        .changeLocation()       //Change the history location );

 //Init the navigation, capturing all clicks in links and form submits